Akuukis/LiquidHumanity/Paper.md

 The resulting enduser of given goals is humanity itself, so results should be owned by humanity and actions should be accountable to humanity - this implies transparency, sharing and co-participation.

+Governance model
+-------------------------------------------------------------------------------
+> Target: 1000 words

-So the proposal is as follows: States, NGOs and Internation institutions come together "to the table of ABC".
+The proposal is as follows: States, NGOs and Internation institutions come together "to the table of ABC".
 Corporations are ok to be around but doesn't have any formal voting power.
 The main idea is that NGOs do their calling for positive impact, states and other international institutions keep corporations in check to not commit negative impact, and everyone indirectly helps NGOs.
 Meanwhile ABC serves as a humanity's distributed platform for proposals, discussion and decision-making.

-Governance model
--------------------------------------------------------------------------------

-### Proposals
+### Proposals & Discussion

 Proposals - anyone can make a proposal, and only if that gains sufficient popularity among vote-holders, it proceeds to discussion.
 This filters irrelevant proposals early and thus ensures that each proposal that passes this line is worth looking at.